 Here are the step-by-step instructions to create a timeline for your goals:

-- Draw a timeline (or print the timeline from the free resource library)
+- Draw a timeline (or print the timeline you can download from this post.=

 - Mark on the timeline the name of the months up to 9-12 months from now.